Address Standardization | What It Is & How to Do It

 SPRINGFIELD PA 19054-1132

-Uppercase text, however, is not a USPS address format requirement.2 The text simply needs to be clearly printed and meet USPS OCR address standards.
+Uppercase text, however, isn't a USPS address standardization requirement.2 The text simply needs to be clearly printed and meet USPS OCR address standards.
 Addresses do not need to be all capitalized.
-So the uppercase address format is equally as valid as the following address format:
+So the uppercase lettering within an address format is as valid as the following address format:

 772 W Rolling Rd